Who needs a student visa?

 Healthcare whilst in the UK

-When you apply for a Student visa, you will also have to pay the immigration healthcare surcharge (IHS) as part of your online application.
-It usually costs £470.
+When you apply for a Student visa, you will also have to pay the immigration healthcare surcharge (IHS), this is a mandatory part of your online application.
+The IHS costs are £470 per year for the length of leave granted; if leave includes part of a year which is less than 6-months, £235 will be payable for that year.

 Check how much you’ll need to pay before you apply.